TimsySingh/ecommerce-rfm-customer-segmentation/README.md

 ## 🔐 Disclaimer
 This is a capstone-style educational project based on open data and does not reflect proprietary or production data.

+⚠️ Due to GitHub file size limitations, the full cleaned Excel dataset is not uploaded here.
+Please reach out if you'd like access to the original file (~500,000 rows, 25MB+).

 ---